-The course may involve a systematic reading program, library research, laboratory project, field study or creative expression.
+The course may involve a systematic reading program, library research, laboratory project, studio work, field study or creative expression.
 Conferences or tutoring as required, but no formal lectures or recitations.
 Quizzes, tests, and examinations as appropriate.
-CSIS 2099 is open only to sophomores.
+CIS 2099 is open only to sophomores; CIS 3099 is open to juniors and seniors.
 May be repeated for credit.
 Number of credit hours awarded (1-3) will be set by department chair and approved by the dean.